-The most studied organ in human physiology appears to be the heart, although its function seems quite simple: it pumps blood through our body by contracting and expanding about 2.5 billion times during a normal lifetime of a human being.
+The most studied organ in human physiology appears to be the heart, although its function seems quite simple: it pumps blood through our body by contracting and expanding about two and a half billion times during a normal lifetime of a human being.
 As a fact, heart failure, either electrical or mechanical, is one of the most common causes of death in the Western world, see [137].